-Bandicoot is the common name of a group of approximately 20 species, all of which are small to medium-sized marsupial omnivores.
-All are endemic to Australia, and although the various species of this animal are of different sizes, they are all of comparable sizes with the common rabbit.
+- Also, all are endemic to single continent, although the varying species of this animal attain different sizes.
+However, they are all of comparable sizes with the common rabbit.

-The snout is quite long, and the back has a natural arch.
-The tail is long and thin, and the back feet are much larger than the front feet.
-Their coloring is a random combination of white, brown, and gray.
+Further, the snout grows quite long, and the back has a natural arch.
+The tail remains long and thin, and the back feet develop much larger than the front feet.
+In addition, its coloring is a random combination of white, brown, and gray.

-The Bandicoot lives throughout most of Australia.
-They are highly adaptable and can reside in numerous types of habitats including rainforests, dry woodlands, and areas of heath.
-They are especially common in coastal regions.
+Most notably, all known forms of the Bandicoot live throughout most of the continent of Australia.
+However, the creature is highly adaptable and various species reside in numerous types of habitats.
+These rainforests, dry woodlands, and areas of heath, and also appear especially common in coastal regions.

 The mammal is primarily active at night.
-During the day, they will nest in shallow holes they have dug in the ground which they will line with leaves.
+During the day, it will nest in shallow holes it has dug in the ground.
+These, it will line with leaves.
 Generally, these are concealed under dense vegetation or even debris – a method of hiding the location from predators.
 It also serves to provide partial protection from the weather.

-The Bandicoot primarily forages for their food at night, avoiding the heat of the day.
-Being omnivorous, their diet is highly varied even though they still prefer foods like spiders, insects, and earthworms.
-Lots of lean protein, yum.
-They also commonly consume plant roots, tubers, and fungus.
+The Bandicoot primarily forages for its food at night, avoiding the heat of the day.
+Being omnivorous, its diet is highly varied even though it still prefers foods like spiders, insects, and earthworms.
+Individuals also commonly consume plant roots, tubers, and fungus.

 A typical lifespan averages 2-4 years in the wild.
 It lives as a solitary creature, usually gathering only to mate, and is capable of breeding several times per year, just like cats and dogs.
 In fact, the animal has the shortest gestation period of any known marsupial, at only 11 days.